RasoulUnlimited/RasoulUnlimited.github.io/README.md

 - Cloudflare Worker that injects crawler‑specific JSON‑LD and adds caching
 - Strict Content‑Security‑Policy enforced through Cloudflare (see example policy)

+## Quick start

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Build optimized assets with `npm run build`.
+4. Preview locally using `npx serve -l 8080 .` or any static server.

 ## Design philosophy

 The interface follows a minimal and elegant approach so that content stands out without distractions.
 Animations and scripts are kept light to ensure a fast, smooth experience across devices.
-Every visual element supports clarity and usability rather than decoration.
+Every element and motion has a purpose — to improve clarity, usability, or engagement — rather than decoration.

 ## Project structure